 Andolini’s Pizzeria & Andolini’s Sliced

 Andolini’s has several different locations in Tulsa, Jenks, Owasso, Broken Arrow, and you can even find them at local events in their Food Truck.
-The brand is practically universally beloved by locals and was even featured by Trip Advisor as a top ten pizzaria.
+The brand is universally beloved by locals and was even featured by Trip Advisor as a top ten pizzeria.
 Brothers Jim & Mike Bausch opened their first Andolini’s back in 2005, making everything from scratch since day one, they even make their mozzarella in house!
 You must try their Demarco of Brooklyn pizza, it’s topped with extra virgin olive oil from the Puglia region of Italy and it is truly delicious.
 1552 E 15th St, Tulsa, OK 74120

 Hideaway has been around for a while, 1957 to be exact, opening their first location on the OSU campus in Stillwater.
 Another Tulsa classic pizza concept, in the ’60s and ’70s, they delivered their pizzas via colorfully painted Volkswagon Beetles (we secretly wish they still did this).
 Since then they’ve opened several different locations in bordering states, but they’ve kept the culture and recipes the same.
 They have some really great specialty pizzas with so many creative topping combinations (we grew up on their Paradise Pie) and we have to mention our favorite appetizer – their Fried Mushrooms with ranch!
 1419 E 15th St, Tulsa, OK 74120